thma/FPvsOO/README.md

 >
 > Uncle Bob

-## Polymorphism and Referential Transparency in Haskell
+## Ad-hoc Polymorphism and Referential Transparency in Haskell

+In this section I'm showcasing how those two concepts are supported in Haskell and can be combined without sacrificing FP principles.

+1. **Referential Transparency**

     Haskell is one of the rare incarnations of a purely functional language.
     So it goes without saying that Referential Transparency, Purity and Immutability are a given in Haskell.
     Yes, there are things like `unsafePerformIO` but overall it's very easy to write clean code in Haskell due to the strict separation of pure and impure code.

+    Referential Transparency in Haskell is so much a given that it's quite possible to apply equational reasoning to proof certain properties of Haskell programs.
+    See for example the following [Proof of Functor laws for the Maybe type](https://github.com/thma/WhyHaskellMatters/blob/master/functor-proof.md).
+    What's remarkable here is that you can use the same language to write your code and to reason about it.
+    This is not possible in languages that do not provide Referential Transparency.
+To reason about programs in such languages you'll have to use external models like an abstract stack + register machine.

+2. **Ad-hoc Polymorphism**

+    Being able to overload functions and operators with different implementations depending on the type of its arguments is called Ad-hoc Polymorphism.
+    For example, the `+` operator does something entirely different when applied to floating-point values as compared to when applied to integers.
+In Haskell, this kind of polymorphism is achieved with type classes and class instances.

+    Haskell's type classes are quite different from the classes in OOP languages.
+Yet they have more in common with interfaces, in that they specify a set of functions with their respective type signatures, to be implemented by instance declarations.

+Let's have a look at a simple example.

+**Still work in progress**